GNikroo/No-Sweat/README.md

 ### Bugs
 * A number of bugs were found during production and resolved before deployment.
 * Following deployment:
     * A bug has been found when attempting to retrieve a forgotten password.
-Fixing the bug is ongoing.
+Removed the broken link and will include it in future additional functionality.
     * CSS failed to load and produced error: MIME type ('text/html') is not a supported stylesheet MIME type.
 After some research I had turned debug on while fixing some CSS and redirects.
 I pushed the app without changing debug back to False.
 Once I did so, the CSS loaded as expected.

 ## Deployment